hwaust/HelloWorld/README.md

 ---------------
 Compose a `Phd thesis` for graduation.

-This is for master branch.
+This is for test branch.

 new content.